 Many software vendors offer integration as features or services.
 However, not every vendor is able to offer fast, scalable and profitable integration solutions.
 This is often because they are leaning on old-fashioned or incumbent integration solutions and practices.

-In this article, we explore the key areas of integration which are utilized by software vendors and Managed Service Providers (MSPs) and explain the different ways of approaching high-performing integration.
+In this article, we explore the key areas of integration that are utilized by software vendors and Managed Service Providers (MSPs) and explain the different ways of approaching high-performing integration.
 Both as a capability within your own business and as a service you can provide to your own customers.

 Table of contents: